 The City of Sacramento strives to make all of its programs and activities available to eligible low and moderate-income residents regardless of sex, gender identity, race, religious background, or disability.
-As a result, many programs, including emergency repair, affordable housing and public services, will be available to residents countywide.
-The majority of public services funded through CDBG are available citywide.
+As a result, many programs, including emergency repair, affordable housing and public services, will be available to residents citywide.
 Projects that do have a specific, pre-determined geographic location are often located in or near areas of minority concentration.